 “Of that $55.7 billion, the majority was tied to the workplace, not law enforcement and incarceration as often thought,” Hagan says.
 “Nearly 46% ($25.6 billion), was attributable to losses in productivity.
 The cost to health insurers was an additional $25 billion attributable to the misuse of prescription drugs.
 Substance misusers are one-third less productive, 10 times more likely to miss work and use 300% to 400% more medical benefits.”

 The June 26 training includes education by local pharmacist and advocate, Heather Lyons-Burney, on the misuse of prescription drugs, prevention and tools employers can use to protect their businesses and staff.

-The free training is provided by the Substance Abuse Initiative in partnership with CoxHealth, Skaggs Foundation, Hollister Area Chamber of Commerce, Community Partnership of the Ozarks, and the MO-HOPE Project.
+The free training is provided by the Substance Abuse Initiative in partnership with CoxHealth, Skaggs Foundation, Hollister Area Chamber of Commerce and the Alcohol & Drug Abuse Prevention Team (ADAPT).
 The Stone and Taney Counties Substance Abuse Initiative is a grant-funded project aimed at reducing and preventing substance use and misuse.
 It is led by CoxHealth and funded by a Skaggs Legacy Endowment grant.